Kegbot/kegbot-server/docs/source/settings.rst

 Most Kegbot features and behaviors are controlled within the web application by using your admin account.
-However, a handful of settings are managed outside of the web application, and are described here.
+However, a handful of settings are managed outside of the web application, as environment variables, and are described here.

 Available settings
 ------------------

-These values can be set in the shell environment of the server program.
+This section lists all settings (environment variables) the server recognizes.

 Required settings
 ~~~~~~~~~~~~~~~~~

 These settings have no default and must be set by you.
+(When you use ``docker-compose``
+with the example configuration in these docs, all required values will be set.)

 .. data:: KEGBOT_DATABASE_URL